Wiretap and Gelfand-Pinsker Channels Analogy and its Applications

 \begin{theorem}[SD-WTBC Secrecy-Capacity] The secrecy-capacity region of the $\big(\mathcal{X},\mathcal{Y}_1,\mathcal{Y}_2,\mathcal{Z},\mathds{1}_{\{Y_1=y_1(X)\}}$ $\times p_{Y_2,Z|X}\big)$ SD-WTBC is given by

 \end{theorem}

-The proof of Theorem \ref{TM:WTBC_capacity} is given in Section \ref{SUBSEC:WTBC_capacity_proof}.
-The direct part relies on a specialization of the inner bound on the secrecy-capacity region of the WTBC derived in \cite[Theorem 3]{Yassaee_random_binning2014}.
-As the performance criterion in that work corresponds to the definition of achievability used herein (Definition \ref{DEF:WTBC_achievability}), the result from \cite{Yassaee_random_binning2014} applies for our setup.
-The main technical novelty in this work is the proof of the converse claim.
+The proof of Theorem~\ref{TM:WTBC_capacity} is given in Section~\ref{SUBSEC:WTBC_capacity_proof}.
+The direct part relies on a specialization of the inner bound on the secrecy-capacity region of the WTBC derived in~\cite[Theorem 3]{Yassaee_random_binning2014}.
+As the performance criterion in that work corresponds to the definition of achievability used herein (Definition~\ref{DEF:WTBC_achievability}), the result from~\cite{Yassaee_random_binning2014} applies for our setup.\footnote{While the definition of WTBC achievability in \cite{Yassaee_random_binning2014} does not explicitly require stealth (see Section IV-F therein), their proof attains it nonetheless.
+To see this, note that the $p(z^n)$ used throughout the proof of Theorem 3 from \cite{Yassaee_random_binning2014} is a product distribution (see Protocol A) and that their achievability proof in particular shows that the distribution induced by the code at the eavesdropper's end approximates this $p(z^n)$ (as evident from Equation (52) in \cite{Yassaee_random_binning2014} and the two unnumbered equations following it).} The main technical novelty in this work is the proof of the converse claim.